isaactopo/xmlsitemap/README.md

 ## Setup

-The plugin works from the start, outputting all the listed pages on your Kirby Installation
+The plugin works from the start, outputting all the listed pages on your website on `yoursite/sitemap.xml` and redirecting `yoursite/sitemap` to `yoursite/sitemap.xml`

 ## Options and configuration
 The plugin has 3 config options that you can tweak from your `site/config.php` file